Rosemary A. Dobbins: Early life and education

-Rosemary A. Robbins was born on September 14, 1927 in a small but comfortable house on Maple Street in Hornell, New York.
+Rosemary Ann Robbins was born on September 14, 1927, in a small but comfortable house on Maple Street in Hornell, New York.
 Her parents, Marta and Albert W. Robbins, already had three boys when Rosemary arrived.
 They viewed her as a "gift".
 Hers was a loving family, but one that suffered a great deal of hardship.
-A child of the Great Depression, she certainly understood want.
-Her father would often take barter - a bushel of corn or a rasher of bacon for legal work; her mother regularly gave warm meals to strangers who would come to the back door.
-Her artistic talent manifested itself early, possibly inherited as her mother was also an accomplished amateur artist.

-When she was eight Rosemary contracted polio, most likely from exposure to the rising waters of the great flood of 1935 during which she and her family spent days assisting others through their hardships.
+When she was eight, Rosemary contracted polio, most likely from exposure to the rising waters of the great flood of 1935 during which she and her family spent days assisting others through their hardships.
 Rosemary was completely paralyzed but still able to breathe; she struggled for several years but was able to overcome it through the use of revolutionary new therapies developed by Elizabeth Kenny.
 While she regained the ability to walk, her left side remained weak for the rest of her life.

 In her early teens her oldest brother and protector, Albert Jr., suffered a head injury from playing college football.
 This was during the leather helmet era.
 The trauma to his brain was so severe he had to be committed to a sanitarium where, after many years of care, he eventually died.